Compare NuPhy Air75 V3 vs HyperX Alloy Rise

 Product 1: NuPhy Air75 V3

-Gaming performance is viewed as competent for casual or secondary gaming, but most reviews still position the board as productivity-first.
+Gaming performance was considered capable for casual or secondary gaming, while reviewers still framed the board as productivity-first.

 Product 2: HyperX Alloy Rise